yury-lysogorskiy/lammps/doc/src/pair_pace_apip.rst

    E_i^\text{APIP} = \lambda_i E_i^\text{(fast)} + (1-\lambda_i) E_i^\text{(precise)}\,,

-whereas the switching parameter :math:`\lambda_i` is computed dynamically during a simulation by :doc:`fix lambda <fix_lambda>` or set prior to a simulation via :doc:`set <set>`.
+whereas the switching parameter :math:`\lambda_i` is computed dynamically during a simulation by :doc:`fix lambda/apip <fix_lambda_apip>` or set prior to a simulation via :doc:`set <set>`.

-The pair style *pace/apip/precise* computes the potential energy :math:`(1-\lambda_i) E_i^\text{(pace)}` and the corresponding force and should be combined with a fast potential that computes the potential energy :math:`\lambda_i E_i^\text{(fast)}` and the corresponding force via :doc:`pair_style hybrid/overlay <pair_hybrid>`.
+The pair style *pace/precise/apip* computes the potential energy :math:`(1-\lambda_i) E_i^\text{(pace)}` and the corresponding force and should be combined with a fast potential that computes the potential energy :math:`\lambda_i E_i^\text{(fast)}` and the corresponding force via :doc:`pair_style hybrid/overlay <pair_hybrid>`.

-The pair style *pace/apip/fast* computes the potential energy :math:`\lambda_i E_i^\text{(pace)}` and the corresponding force and should be combined with a precise potential that computes the potential energy :math:`(1-\lambda_i) E_i^\text{(precise)}` and the corresponding force via :doc:`pair_style hybrid/overlay <pair_hybrid>`.
+The pair style *pace/fast/apip* computes the potential energy :math:`\lambda_i E_i^\text{(pace)}` and the corresponding force and should be combined with a precise potential that computes the potential energy :math:`(1-\lambda_i) E_i^\text{(precise)}` and the corresponding force via :doc:`pair_style hybrid/overlay <pair_hybrid>`.

-The pair_styles *pace/apip/fast* and *pace/apip/precise*
+The pair_styles *pace/fast/apip* and *pace/precise/apip*
 commands may be followed by the optional keywords of :doc:`pair_style pace <pair_pace>`, which are described :doc:`here <pair_pace>`.